AST-tnbt/DevProjects_WeatherForecastWeb/README.md

 This project is the result of using my recently-learned React skills.

 I tried to generate a good app from a clean code perspective.
 However, I know that there are a lot of thinks that can be improved like the usage of context hook, create custom component to reuse templates for UI, etc.

+[HERE](https://devprojectweatherforecast.netlify.app/) is link to the website.

 Any feedback is welcome!